 Google Hangouts are good for a quick message or chat, but it seems that it lacks the complexity to perform other tasks that Microsoft Teams can.
 The user experience is also very simplistic, which is good if you don't expect much, but Teams is a better choice for people who often work on group projects or need constant collaboration.

 Let's not forget, Microsoft also offers Skype for Business, which is great for group conference calls and video meetings.
-And while Google Hangouts does offer its own video calling capabilities, Skype for Business have greater user uptake and is well established in the video conferencing arena.
+And while Google Hangouts does offer its own video calling capabilities, Skype for Business has greater user uptake and is well established in the video conferencing arena.

 Price is probably one of the biggest deciding factors when purchasing any business software and Google and Microsoft are priced competitively.